Home Docs Self-Hosting

 Self-Hosting

-Host Iconfyra files on your own server for complete control over delivery, caching, and availability.
+Host Iconfyra icon font files on your own server for complete control over delivery, caching, and availability.
 This is ideal for production environments where you want zero external dependencies.

 Self-hosting downloads require a Basic plan or above.
 Free plan users can use the CDN instead.
 View plans